gkoumasd/neural_decision/README.md

 # Deep Multimodal Fusion of Uni-modal Classifers

-This is an implementation of the paper "Deep Multimodal Fusion for Persuasiveness Prediction" [1] in PyTorch However, the current implementation is a unified framework supporting many tasks, datasets, and neural models.
+This is an implementation of the paper "Deep Multimodal Fusion for Persuasiveness Prediction" [1] in PyTorch.
+However, the current implementation is a unified framework supporting many tasks, datasets, and neural models.